 Integrating APItoolkit with Docker

-This guide explains how to integrate APItoolkit with Docker containers using OpenTelemetry for API monitoring and observability.
+This guide explains how to integrate APItoolkit with Docker containers using the OpenTelemetry Collector for infrastructure-level API monitoring and observability.

 Prerequisites